Animals Living In The Forest

 The Impact of Human Activities

 Human activities are having a profound impact on forest ecosystems and the animals that inhabit them.
-Deforestation is destroying crucial habitats, leading to habitat loss and fragmentation.
-Climate change is altering weather patterns, affecting the distribution and abundance of forest animals.
+Still, Deforestation is destroying crucial habitats, leading to habitat loss and fragmentation.
+That's why Climate change is altering weather patterns, affecting the distribution and abundance of forest animals.
 Pollution contaminates water sources and soil, harming wildlife.
 Hunting and poaching threaten many species with extinction.
 Invasive species can outcompete native animals for resources.

 The consequences of these impacts are severe, leading to biodiversity loss, ecosystem instability, and potential disruptions to essential ecological processes.